flowgunso/Lil-Bits/README.md

 # Lil'Bits

 Bits of code.
 Quickly written.
 Far from perfect.
-May be useful.
+Useful.